Microchip For Dogs: The Pet Lover’s Guide to Dog Microchipping

-What is a microchip for dogs and how does it work?
+What is a microchip for dogs & how does it work?

-The purpose of a microchip is to provide a form of permanent identification for your dog.
-This is important because, while ID collar tags are also necessary, they may fall off or become difficult to read.
+A microchip for dogs an implantable ID chip, about the size of a grain of rice, placed under the skin of a dog.
+It helps provide a form of permanent identification for your pets.
+This is important because, while ID collar tags are also necessary – they may fall off or become difficult to read.

-When a lost dog with a microchip is brought into a vet, animal hospital or shelter, they can use a microchip scanner to read the dog’s microchip ID number.
-This number can then be looked up in a microchip database, to identify the parent of the dog.
+So if your dog runs off and a helpful stranger finds them and brings them to a vet, animal hospital or shelter, they can use a microchip scanner to read the dog’s microchip ID number.
+Then, the vet or shelter staff can look up this number on the microchip database and identify you, the parent of the dog.

 blue info icon